core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

   Then, the proxy stores specifically that resulting response message in its cache.
 That is, such a stored message is the one to be forwarded to (the previous hop towards) the origin client.

-The specific rules about serving a request with a cached response are defined in {{Section 5.6 of RFC7252}} as well as in {{Section 7 of I-D.ietf-core-groupcomm-proxy}} for group communication scenarios.
+The above is orthogonal to the actual process of serving a request with a cached response, for which rules are defined in {{Section 5.6 of RFC7252}} as well as in {{Section 3.2 of I-D.ietf-core-groupcomm-bis}} for group communication scenarios.
+When using the realization of proxy for group communication specified in {{I-D.ietf-core-groupcomm-proxy}}, such rules are further specialized in {{Section 7 of I-D.ietf-core-groupcomm-proxy}}.

 # Establishment of OSCORE Security Contexts